ebonil01/BC_dep_Andes/README.md

 # BC_dep_Andes
-Repository holds the data that support the findings of "Contribution of biomass burning to black carbon deposition on Andean glaciers: Consequences for radiative forcing."
+This repository will hold the data that supports the findings of "Contribution of biomass burning to black carbon deposition on Andean glaciers: Consequences for radiative forcing" when it is published.